 You can get involved right away in your first year of residence, by campaigning to be an HRC floor/building representative!
 These positions are elected only, with elections being held in the first few weeks of September.
-As a representative of the HRC, you will have the privilege to further influence the residence experience by attending the Residence and Food Forum.
 Think you might return to residence for another year?
 Consider applying for an executive position at election time!